-Cooperating with the Government
+4.2 Cooperating with the Government

-We comply with the laws, regulations and Marketplace Requirements that govern the state and federal programs we administer, e.g., Indian Health Service, Medicare and Medicaid, state or municipal government employee benefit programs.
+We comply with the laws, regulations and Exchange requirements that govern the state and federal programs we administer, e.g., Indian Health Service, Medicare and Medicaid, Medicare-Medicaid Alignment Initiative (MMAI), and state or municipal government employee benefit programs.
 We must also follow the rules and requirements under the Affordable Care Act.
 We are respectful when working with government officials, cooperating with reasonable requests for information from government and regulatory agencies.